-When activity first terminates on an IT, classified as Data-active, the initial data hangover value should be used.
+When activity first terminates on an IT, classified as "Data\active", the "initial data hangover" value should be used.
 Its duration should be settable to a maximum of 14 s.
-After the first expiration of the initial data hangover, the second data hangover should be brought into use.
-This hangover should also be settable to a maximum of 14 s, but it is expected that in most cases, it will be set to a value significantly shorter than the initial data hangover.
+After the first expiration of the "initial data hangover", the "second data hangover" should be brought into use.
+This hangover should also be settable to a maximum of 14 s, but it is expected that in most cases, it will be set to a value significantly shorter than the "initial data hangover".
 This permits higher efficiency of utilization of the return link for facsimile transmission.

-When activity terminates on an IT classified as Fax-call, the initial data hangover value should always be used.
+When activity terminates on an IT classified as "Fax\call", the "initial data hangover" value should always be used.

-When activity terminates on an IT classified as Voice-active or Voice-active hold, the voice hangover value should be used.
-When activity terminates on an IT classified as signalling-active or signalling-active hold, the signalling hangover value should be used.
-The voice and signalling hangover values should be in accordance with the hangover masks specified in clause 12.
+When activity terminates on an IT classified as "Voice\active" or "Voice\active\hold," the Voice Hangover Value should be used.
+When activity terminates on an IT classified as "Signalling\active" or "Signalling\active hold", the Signalling Hangover value should be used.
+The Voice and Signalling Hangover values should be in accordance with the hangover masks specified in clause 12.

-The message Voice(IT) is associated with the transition to Voice-active, Voice-active-hold and Signalling-active-hold.
-The message Voice-inact(IT) is associated with the transition to Voice-inactive, Voice-inactive-hold and Fax-call.
-The message Data(IT) is associated with the transition to Data-active and Data-wait.
-The message Datainact(IT) is associated with the transition to Data-inactive and Fax-call.
-The message Datainact(IT) is associated with the transition to Voice-inactive.
-The message Discreq(IT) is generated whenever a transition occurs from transparent to Voice-inactive.
+The message "Voice(IT)" is associated with the transition to "Voice\active", "Voice\active\hold" and "Signalling\active\hold".
+The message "Voice\inact(IT)" is associated with the transition to "Voice\inactive", "Voice\inactive\hold" and "Fax\call".
+The message "Data(IT)" is associated with the transition to "Data\active" and "Data\wait".
+The message "Datainact(IT)" is associated with the transition to "Data\inactive" and "Fax\call".
+The message "Discreq(IT)" is generated whenever a transition occurs from transparent to "Voice\inactive".

-The reset messages carried by signal path 17 should be generated at initialization (except Default-Data).
+The reset messages carried by signal path 17 should be generated at initialization (except "Default Data").